 The Company's only source of revenue, the 70% owned Mineral Ridge mine, suspended mining in November 2017 as the Company had mined all of its economical mineral reserves based on gold pricing and heap leach recovery parameters.
-Remaining reserves are determined uneconomical to continue mining with the existing processing infrastructure due to higher associated strip ratios and heap leach recoveries and will require higher gold prices or mill processing to be considered economical.
-Management expects to generate limited revenues from residual but diminishing gold recoveries from the leach pads until approximately July 2018.
+Remaining reserves are determined uneconomical to continue mining with the existing processing infrastructure due to higher associated strip ratios and current heap leach recoveries and will require higher gold prices or mill processing to be considered economical.
+Management expects to generate limited revenues until approximately Q1 of 2019 from residual but diminishing gold recoveries from the leach pads.
 As a result, the Company's revenues from operations have been and continue to be adversely affected, and cash flow from operations will soon be insufficient to support the Company.
-In addition, the principal of \$6.0 million of the Company's long-term debt matures in August 2018.
+In addition, the principal of \$6.0 million of the Company's long-term senior secured debt matured on August 13, 2018.
+Since the Company was not in a position to repay the \$6 million debt at that date, it requested and received from its lender extensions of the maturity date of its debt agreement, the most recent of which extended the maturity date to December 19, 2018, subject to certain conditions.

 In light of this situation, the Company does not expect that it will be able to generate sufficient cash flows from its operations to continue as a going concern in the near future.
-The Company will need to raise additional capital in the coming months in order to support its operations and to settle its long-term debt.
-The Company is currently evaluating various business alternatives, which involve refinancing its long-term debt and raising the required capital to support its operations and for the construction of a new processing facility at the Mineral Ridge mine.
+The Company will need to raise additional capital to support its operations and to settle its long-term debt.
+The Company is currently evaluating various business alternatives, which include a potential sale transaction, a business combination, or refinancing its long-term debt and raising the required capital to support its operations and for the construction of a new processing facility at the Mineral Ridge mine.

 In October 2017, the Company announced a positive feasibility study for processing the heap leach mineral resource at Mineral Ridge.
-This economically positive study provides the foundation for recovering a substantial portion of the 117,000 ounces of gold proven and probable reserves contained on the heap leach pad.
+This economically positive study provides the foundation for recovering a substantial portion of the 117,000 ounces of proven and probable reserves of gold contained on the heap leach pad.
 Additionally, due to higher expected recovery rates provided by the new milling circuit, the Company proceeded with a third-party analysis of its other known mineralization reserves.
 As announced on January 4, 2018, this study added additional mineral reserves of 156,000 ounces of gold for a combined mineral reserve of 273,000 ounces of gold in the proven and probable category.
 This is expected to extend the Mineral Ridge life of mine by an estimated total of 7.5 years, subject to the construction of the new processing facility.
 Further exploration at Mineral Ridge may also add additional resources.
 For more information refer to section Resource and Reserve Estimates section below in this document.

-The successful completion of the refinancing of the Company's long-term debt, raising capital to finance construction of a new processing facility and to support operations during the period of construction, obtaining relevant permits to proceed with construction and to resume mining, provided it is economically viable to do so, and the ability to identify future profitable business operations are not entirely within the control of the Company.
+The successful completion of a potential sale transaction, business combination, the refinancing of the Company's long-term debt, raising capital to finance construction of a new processing facility and to support operations during the period of construction, obtaining relevant permits to proceed with construction and to resume mining, provided it is economically viable to do so, and the ability to identify future profitable business operations are not entirely within the control of the Company.
 These factors create significant doubt and material uncertainty over the Company's ability to continue as a going concern in the foreseeable future.

-HIGHLIGHTS FOR THE FIRST QUARTER ("Q1") ENDED MARCH 31, 2018
+HIGHLIGHTS FOR THE THIRD QUARTER ("Q3") ENDED SEPTEMBER 30, 2018 AND SUBSEQUENT EVENT